 The video Introduction to Inklingo explains the three key ideas that make Inklingo work.

 Please share my videos on your blogs and Facebook and please tell your friends about Inklingo!

 Russ is the gardener here, but he lets me pick the colors.
 Blue salvia, mauve wave pentunias, and cascading white lobelia will fill the pots on the patio in a few weeks.
 They are certainly getting enough rain!

 Thank you for visiting and for leaving comments for Kathy!

 Linda & Monkey

 New to Inklingo?
 Order and download free shapes and start sewing in the next few minutes.
-Quick Start (Always FREE.)
-There are triangles, diamonds, and squares in the free collection—great for dozens of different blocks.
+Main Beginner’s Page There are triangles, diamonds, and squares in the free collection—great for dozens of different blocks.

 $10 Coupon!
 9 Year Anniversary Special on the handbook